-We’ve come to appreciate outdoor space so much more over the past year.
-With limited opportunities to roam further afield, we’re making more of an effort to head to the beach, walk on the cliffs and explore the ruettes tranquilles around the island.
+We’ve come to appreciate outdoor space so much more over the past few years.
+Many of us are making more of an effort to head to the beach, explore the ruettes tranquilles or hop on an electric bike to get around the island.
 But are we making the most out of the outdoor space we have right on our doorstep?

 Invest in quality outdoor furniture that is both stylish and comfortable.
 You wouldn’t relax on wobbly plastic chairs inside, so they’re not going to give you much satisfaction outside either, right?
 Style your garden furniture with comfortable seating and dining furniture to bring a sense of luxury to your outdoor space.
 Think about the time you’re most likely to use your garden space and plan your design to ensure you get the most of the sunshine, but also have sufficient shade.
 This can be done naturally by using trees, or use a parasol or canopy to find the balance.